launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/05-migrate-technologies/assignment.md

     }
   }
 ```
+3. Save the file (^+S or ⌘+S, though it should autosave)

+# Pull It All Together

+We previously turned off our **Updated Billing UI** flag due to errors, but if we refactored our code properly, it should work now.
+Let's go ahead and turn that back on since we've added the API component.

+1. From the left-hand navigation menu, click **Feature Flags**
+1. To the right of the **Updated Billing UI**, toggle the On/Off switch to **On**
+1. Click **Save changes**

-Switch to the [Toggle Outfitters](#tab-1) tab, login as **ron**, **leslie**, or **april**, and you will now be able to click *Add to Cart* successfully!
+Switch to the [Toggle Outfitters](#tab-1) tab, login as **ron**, **leslie**, **april**, or **andsy** and you will now be able to click *Add to Cart* successfully!

 Nice work!
 It's great to be able to quickly turn off a flag to fix errors.
 But what if a developer isn't the first to catch it?
-Next, we'll take a look at automating mitigation.
+In the next challenge, we'll take a look at automating risk mitigation.